Bagpipes & Drums of the Emerald Society, Chicago Police Department - Copyright 2021 - Honor Our Fallen

 Pipe Major Bruce Quintos donned the sash in 1998.
 The Band has truly reached a pinnacle under his musical direction and instruction.
 Bruce has brought the Band back to it’s Irish roots and added numerous innovative musical sets to the band’s repertoire including Freebird and a Celtic Elvis Medley.
 Bruce was inspiration in the band producing it’s first CD and is currently working on the second.
 No other Pipe Major has done what Bruce has musically for the Band.
 His goal of always Honoring Our Fallen and making the Bagpipes and Drums of the Emerald Society, Chicago Police Department the best show band in the Midwest is being achieved.

-In 2017, Pipe Major Jonathon Harmening will lead the Band into the future and continue the proud tradition that we know today!
+In 2017, Pipe Major Jonathon Harmening began to lead the Band into the future and continue the proud tradition that we know today!